coddle-cpp/coddle/README.md

 ```

 ### localRepository
-Path to the local repository.
-Values of the local repository override values from remote repository.
+Path to a local repository.
+Values from the local repository override values from the remote repository.

-The default value is an empty string.
+Default: empty string.

 Example:
 ```